torressantiago/4G-5G-through-SDR/README.md

 ## Some (hopefully) useful notes
 ### Scripts to simplify configuration
+A script has been developped to simplify configuration.

 ### The certificate problem
 When launching the EPC, there might be an issue because of the repository's certificates while deploying the MME.
 These certificates are used for authentication by the MME and HSS.
 All you have to do is update the certificates.
 These will expire one year after their generation.